LvDQ/Car-Racing-AI/README.md

 Last but not least, a control thread is used to start, pause, and kill the other threads.
 We `press O to start`, `P to pause`, and `L to kill`.
 This helped a lot while debugging.

-We uploaded a Youtube vedio to show how to collect data: <https://youtu.be/LSzj2XZ5_7s>
+`We uploaded a Youtube vedio to show how to collect data`: <https://youtu.be/LSzj2XZ5_7s>

 Codes showed here:
 - [Car_Racing_AI.py](./Car_Racing_AI.py)